brookeburdick/CheckinChecker/README.md

 •	Make sure to change all instances of the seconds

 For on-prem servers: There is some commented out lines for checking connection to server.

+You can customize and then re-package via Jamf.
+Keep the file names the same!

 **Troubleshooting**